Im-Himanshu/Yarn-Cross-Section-Image-Processing-CNN/README.md

 ## Introduction

-Before getting started into the actual project here is some contextual info to understand the world of textile.
+Before getting started into the actual project here is an hypothetical situation to understand the world of textile.
 I will discuss very briefly about shape of fibers and how it affects fiber's physical property.

 ## About Fibers and Yarns
 As shown in the image below fabric is made up of yarn knitted or woven together in different pattern.
 Similarly, Yarn is made up of fibres strand twisted together.